Calgary Flames: Presidents' Trophies and Stanley Cup Final (1985–1990)

-From there, the Flames went on to the Campbell Conference Finals, where they defeated the St. Louis Blues in another seven-game series.
+From there, the Flames went on to the Campbell Conference finals, where they defeated the St. Louis Blues in another seven-game series.
 This time, Calgary had to survive a scare of its own, shaking off the Monday Night Miracle at the St. Louis Arena.
-Trailing by a score of 5–2 with ten minutes to play in the third period of Game 6, the Blues mounted a furious comeback to send the contest into overtime, where Doug Wickenheiser scored to force a deciding seventh game.
-Calgary won Game 7 at home, 2–1, advancing into the Stanley Cup Finals for the first time.
+Trailing by a score of 5–2 with ten minutes to play in the third period of game 6, the Blues mounted a furious comeback to send the contest into overtime, where Doug Wickenheiser scored to force a deciding seventh game.
+Calgary won game 7 at home, 2–1, advancing into the Stanley Cup Final for the first time.
 The Flames proved to be no match for the Montreal Canadiens, losing the championship series in five games.
 Montreal rookie goaltender Patrick Roy was nearly unbeatable in the last two games, allowing only four goals en route to winning the Conn Smythe Trophy.

-The Flames followed up their run to the Finals with their best regular season to that point.
+The Flames followed up their run to the Stanley Cup Final with their best regular season to that point.
 Calgary's 46–31–3 record in 1986–87 was good for third overall in the NHL, behind the Oilers and Philadelphia Flyers.
 However, the Flames were unable to duplicate their playoff success of a year prior, losing their first-round match-up with the Jets in six games.
 The season was also difficult off the ice, as 1986 first-round draft pick George Pelawa was killed in a car accident prior to the season's start.

 Under new head coach Terry Crisp, the Flames recorded their first 100-point season in 1987–88, earning the Presidents' Trophy for having the NHL's best record and ending the Oilers' six-year reign atop the Smythe Division in the process.
 Joe Nieuwendyk became the second rookie in NHL history to score at least 50 goals in a season, earning the Calder Memorial Trophy as rookie of the year.
 Looking to bolster the line-up for a playoff run, the Flames traded young sniper Brett Hull (along with Steve Bozek) to the Blues in exchange for Rob Ramage and Rick Wamsley on March 7, 1988.
 However, their playoff frustrations continued after defeating the Los Angeles Kings in five games, as Calgary was swept out of the playoffs in four straight by the Oilers.